 - '9' -> 57

-So, when we convert a char to int, we're actually getting its ASCII value.
+So, when we convert a character to an integer, we are essentially retrieving its ASCII value.

 Syntax